Camellia Care and Planting Tips

 Camellias have much to offer a shade landscape area; these shrubs feature year-round glossy, dark green foliage and display stunning single or double blooms in the winter.
 There are thousands of camellia hybrids, offering a large palette of colors from white and bi-colors to the deepest red.

 There are large varieties, which can be formed into small trees or lower growing shrub types.
-There are two main species of camellia used here in Arkansas; sasanqua camellias bloom in the late fall to early winter and have smaller leaves and flowers where as japonica camellias bloom in the late winter or early spring and typically have larger leaves.
+Two main species of camellia are used here in Arkansas; sasanqua camellias bloom in the late fall to early winter and have smaller leaves and flowers.
+Japonica camellias bloom in the late winter or early spring and typically have larger leaves.
 There are also hybrids of cultivars on the market with desirable characteristic like cold hardiness.
-The later bloom season of japonicas make them more susceptible to a late frost… but the large, multi-petaled flowers make the risk worth it!
+The later bloom season of japonicas make them more susceptible to a late frost.
+However, the large, multi-petaled flowers make the risk worth it!
 Camellias have a variety of uses in the landscape, including specimen plants, hedges and screens as well as container plantings.

 Caring for Camellias

 Camellia care is pretty simple; plant in a shade to part sun area (morning sun, afternoon shade) with rich soil.
 As the plants mature and the canopy provides shade to roots, they can take more sun.
 Camellias like ample moisture and well-drained soil.
 Water during dry conditions to encourage new growth.
 Camellias do not grow well when planted too deep.
 Plant 1-2 inches above surrounding grade, gently sloping soil up to the sides of the exposed root ball.
 Do not cover the root ball with soil; mulch around the plant, with a thin layer over the root ball; water well after planting.